NorthernMan54/homebridge-yamaha-home/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/homebridge-yamaha-home.svg?style=flat)](https://npmjs.org/package/homebridge-yamaha-home)

 homebridge-plugin for Yamaha AVR control with Apple-Homekit.
-Optimized for use with the Apple Home App and with homebridge-alexa
+Optimized for use with the Apple Home App and with homebridge-alexa.
+Creates a Fan for each zone with the Fan speed being the volume. ( I was originally using light bulbs, but switched as Siri and Alexa were turning off the stereo when you asked her to turn off all the lights.)

 # Installation